 - High income

 - Interest income from private activity bonds

-- Large capital gain
+- Large capital gains

 - The exercising of Incentive Stock Options (ISOs)

 - Claiming the standard deduction

 Under the AMT, individuals are taxed at rates of 26% and 28% on the amount of taxable income above the exemption amounts.
-In 2022, the exemption amounts are \$75,900 for single filers, \$118,100 for married couples filing jointly, and \$59,050 for married couples filing separately.
-Consult with us to determine if the AMT will affect you.
+In 2023, the exemption amounts are \$81,300 for single filers, \$126,500 for married couples filing jointly, and \$63,250 for married couples filing separately.